 1. Fixed Reorder Quantity System

-A Fixed Reorder Quantity System is an inventory model which replenishes the inventory to a required level with fresh orders.
-The system depends on the demand, and an alarm alerts when the level of reordered inventory drops below a fixed quantity.
+This model replenishes the inventory to a required level with fresh orders.
+The system depends on the demand and an alarm alerts when the level of reordered inventory drops below a fixed quantity.
+A reorder point is a specific level of inventory, after which restocking is requested.

 2. Fixed Reorder Period System

-The Fixed Reorder Period System is an inventory model for managing inventories, in which an alert is generated after each fixed time period.
+This is a model for managing inventories, in which an alert is generated after each fixed time period.
 Based on the alert, orders are generated to refill the stock to the required level based on demand.
 In this case, restocking inventory is a continuous interaction carried out after each specified period.

 Streamline Inventory Control Model Trend With TranZact